 - Once authenticated with your Google Account, you’ll be able to choose a new PIN, pattern, lock, etc., and unlock your device.

 The method for conducting a hardware factory reset differs on each device, but it generally involves holding down the power and volume buttons when your device is switched off.
-In case your experience differs from the steps in our previous link, you can search through our website to find the factory reset guide for your specific device by clicking the link.
+Note that this could vary depending on the exact make and model of your phone.

 Do you have any other tips for bypassing the lock screen on Android?
 Have your attempts to reset your PIN code been successful?
 Let us know in the comments.